About

 Graduates will demonstrate the clinical and technical skills required to provide age-appropriate assessment, evaluation, and management of patients.

-- CTS 1: Elicit and perform a history and physical for any given medical condition; recognize normal from abnormal findings
+- CTS 1: Determine the appropriate and pertinent history and physical exam assessment for any given medical condition.

-- CTS 3: Select the appropriate laboratory and diagnostic studies in the aid of decision-making.
+- CTS 3: Identify appropriate laboratory and diagnostic studies and accurately interpret their results to inform clinical decision-making.

 Clinical Reasoning and Problem-Solving

-Graduates will be able to analyze and synthesize clinical, diagnostic, and cultural information to diagnose and manage patients' health care needs across their lifespan.
+Graduates will be able to analyze and synthesize clinical, diagnostic, and cultural information to diagnose and manage patients' healthcare needs across the lifespan.

-- CRPS 1: Synthesize history and physical exam findings to formulate a differential diagnosis for acute and chronic conditions
+- CRPS 1: Synthesize findings from patient history and physical examination to develop a comprehensive differential diagnosis for medical conditions.

-- CRPS 3: Formulate health management plans that include pharmacologic and non-pharmacologic therapies for the treatment of acute, chronic, and emergent conditions.
+- CRPS 3: Develop health management plans that incorporate pharmacologic and non-pharmacologic therapies for the treatment of acute, chronic, and emergent conditions.

 Professional Behaviors and Ethics